ocoanet/ProtoUntyped/README.md

 protobuf-net supports the serialization of a few .NET types like `Guid`, `DateTime` or `decimal`.
 These types are not part of the protocol buffer format and protobuf-net uses a custom wire format based on embedded messages.

-ProtoObject does not decode the BCL types by default but it can be activated using the `ProtoDecodeOptions`.
+ProtoUntyped does not decode the BCL types by default but it can be activated using the `ProtoDecodeOptions`.